State Water Project Analysis Office

 State Water Project Analysis Office (SWPAO)

-This Office administers policies and procedures to ensure that the State Water Project delivers water to the approximately 25 million Californians depending on it for at least a portion of their water needs.
-SWPAO is staffed with engineers, analysts, writers, and support staff.
-Our office has three main areas of management: Project Costs, Project Power, and Project Water.
+This Office administers policies and procedures to ensure that the State Water Project delivers water to more than 25 million Californians who depend on it for at least a portion of their water needs.
+SWPAO is staffed with engineers, analysts, writers and support staff.
+Our office has three main areas of management: Project Costs, Project Power and Project Water.
 Within these areas we calculate contractor cost allocations, track the buying and selling of power, negotiate and administer water contracts, track water schedules and actual delivery amounts, prepare Bulletin 132 (Management of the California State Water Project) each year, and coordinate and approve new turnouts.

 The twenty-nine State Water Project Contractors can receive up to a maximum of almost 4.2 million acre-feet, depending on the specific year's allocation.
-Each water contracting agency and its maximum amount, known as "Table A" water, is listed here.
+The water contracting agencies and their maximum amounts, known as "Table A" water, are listed here.

 SWPAO comprises the following branches: